 MSK’s parking garage is located on East 66th Street between York and First Avenues.
 If you have questions about prices, call 212-639-2338.

 To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
 There’s a pedestrian tunnel you can walk through that connects the garage to the hospital.

 There are also other garages located on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.

 You should arrive at the main building of MSK.
 Enter through the entrance at 425 East 67th Street, and take the A elevator to the 2nd floor.

-After changing into a hospital gown, your radiologic technologist and radiologist will review the procedure with you and answer your questions.
+After you change into a hospital gown, your radiologic technologist and radiologist will review the procedure with you and answer your questions.
 You will be helped onto an x-ray table and will lie flat on your back.

-An x-ray of your abdomen will be taken first to make sure there is no stool (feces) in your colon.
-Your radiologist will put a small tube into your rectum.
-This will allow the contrast to flow gently into your colon; you may feel some cramping while this is happening.
+You will have an x-ray of your abdomen to make sure there isn’t any stool (feces) in your colon.
+Your radiologist will put a small tube into your rectum to allow the contrast to flow gently into your colon.
+You may feel some cramping while this is happening.
 Your radiologist will watch the contrast move through your colon on a monitor screen while x-rays are taken at different times.